decodewitness/model-ai/README.md

 ~:: readref() :
 	::     deciphering algorithms, and using strategies to solve the inherent problem. + 6
 	::     IQ is smart RPIs in resource and key management in assigning data in research initiatives, using the fishing tool to fish out updates in information, intuition pumps, solving logic patiently, having more patience.   [intelligence.dat]  {}
+	:: prime intelligence. seeking reason to understanding. allowing intelligence. seeking strategies. reasoning, or to reason. understanding.
+	:: intelligence can be used to manipulate objects.
+	:: intelligent manners could be manners that would be described.
 	:: 1,transponder has query.